Print this role profile

 A systems administrator works closely with the systems analysts and programmers in the installation, development, testing and maintenance of the computer systems.

-A systems administrator exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A systems administrator exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the systems administrator has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.